Quantcast

 Hijos

 Casado: 1x1.
 Joseph de Abraham Athias, n.
-1635, Cordoba, España Buscar todos los individuos que registran eventos en este lugar.f.
-4 May 1700, Amsterdam, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.
+1635, Cordoba, Andaluciua, España Buscar todos los individuos que registran eventos en este lugar.f.
+4 May 1700, Amsterdam, North Holland, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.
 (Edad 65 años)

 ID Familia F1122 Hoja del Grupo | Family Chart

 Familia Antepasados Isabella Duarte y de Pas, n.
-1634, Amsterdam, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.f.
-3 Nov 1679, Amsterdam, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.
+1634, Amsterdam, North Holland, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.f.
+3 Nov 1679, Amsterdam, North Holland, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.
 (Edad 45 años)

-Matrimonio 4 May 1663 Amsterdam, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.
+Marriage 4 May 1663 Amsterdam, North Holland, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.

 Tipo: Sinagoga